clue/framework-x/docs/api/response.md

 ## Internal Server Error

 Each controller function needs to return a response object in order to send an HTTP response message.
-If the controller functions throws an `Exception` (or `Throwable`) or any other type, the HTTP request will automatically be rejected with a `500 Internal Server Error` HTTP error response:
+If the controller function throws an `Exception` (or `Throwable`) or returns any invalid type, the HTTP request will automatically be rejected with a `500 Internal Server Error` HTTP error response:

 ```php
 <?php